-Through September 30, 2023, we have financed our operations primarily through the sale of common stock through public and ATM offerings, the private placement of equity securities, from revenue derived from the licensing of intellectual property, products and research-based services, grants, and collaborative research agreements, and from the sale of convertible notes.
+Through June 30, 2024, we have financed our operations primarily through the sale of common stock through public and ATM offerings, the private placement of equity securities, from revenue derived from the licensing of intellectual property, products and research-based services, grants, and collaborative research agreements, and from the sale of convertible notes.

 Our ongoing cash requirements include research and development expenses, compensation for personnel, consulting fees, legal and accounting support, insurance premiums, facilities, maintenance of our intellectual property portfolio, license and collaboration agreements, listing on the Nasdaq Capital Market, and other miscellaneous fees to support our operations.
-We expect our total operating expense for the fiscal year ending March 31, 2024 to be between \$12.0 million and \$14.0 million.
+We expect our total operating expense for the fiscal year ending March 31, 2025 to be between \$13.0 million and \$15.0 million.
 Based on our current operating plan and available cash resources, we will need substantial additional funding to support future operating activities.
 We have concluded that the prevailing conditions and ongoing liquidity risks faced by us raise substantial doubt about our ability to continue as a going concern for at least one year following the date these financial statements are issued.
 The accompanying consolidated financial statements do not include any adjustments that might be necessary should we be unable to continue as a going concern.

-We previously had an effective shelf registration statement on Form S-3 (File No. 333-222929) (the "2018 Shelf") that registered \$100.0 million of common stock, preferred stock, warrants and units, or any combination of the foregoing and expired on February 22, 2021.
-On January 19, 2021, we filed a shelf registration statement on Form S-3 (File No. 333-252224) to register \$150.0 million of common stock, preferred stock, debt securities, warrants and units, or any combination of the foregoing (the "2021 Shelf").
-The 2021 Shelf registration statement was declared effective by the SEC on January 29, 2021 and replaced the 2018 Shelf at that time.
+We previously had an effective shelf registration statement on Form S-3 (File No. 333-252224), declared effective by the SEC on January 29, 2021 (the "2021 Shelf"), which registered \$150.0 million of common stock, preferred stock, warrants and units, or any combination of the foregoing, that expired on January 29, 2024.
+On January 26, 2024, we filed a new shelf registration statement on Form S-3 (File No. 333-276722) to register \$150.0 million of common stock, preferred stock, debt securities, warrants and units, or any combination of the foregoing (the "2024 Shelf").
+The 2024 Shelf was declared effective by the SEC on February 8, 2024 and replaced the 2021 Shelf at that time.

 On March 16, 2018, we entered into a Sales Agreement ("Sales Agreement") with H.C.
 Wainwright & Co., LLC and Jones Trading Institutional Services LLC (each an "Agent" and together, the "Agents").
-On January 29, 2021, we filed a prospectus supplement to the 2021 Shelf (the "ATM Prospectus Supplement"), pursuant to which we could offer and sell, from time to time, through the Agents, shares of our common stock in ATM sales transactions having an aggregate offering price of up to \$50.0 million.
-Any shares offered and sold are issued pursuant to our 2021 Shelf.
+On January 29, 2021, we filed a prospectus supplement to the 2021 Shelf (the "2021 ATM Prospectus Supplement"), pursuant to which we could offer and sell, from time to time through the Agents, shares of our common stock in ATM sales transactions having an aggregate offering price of up to \$50.0 million.
+Any shares offered and sold were issued pursuant to our 2021 Shelf until it was replaced by the 2024 Shelf.